Tesla lifts Nasdaq to record-high close, S&P 500 dips

-June 23 (Reuters) - The Nasdaq climbed to a record-high close on Wednesday, fueled by a rally in Tesla Inc (TSLA.O), while the S&P 500 dipped, even as investors cheered data that showed a record peak for U.S. factory activity in June.
+(Reuters) - The Nasdaq climbed to a record-high close on Wednesday, fueled by a rally in Tesla Inc, while the S&P 500 dipped, even as investors cheered data that showed a record peak for U.S. factory activity in June.

 The “high level of today’s surveys will provide some confirmation for the Fed that the time to begin taking its foot off the accelerator is not far away,” said Jai Malhi, global market strategist at J.P.
 Morgan Asset Management.